comp-music-lab/manyvoices3/README.md

 An example of modifying the run information in Praat script is demonstrated below.
 ![image](https://github.com/user-attachments/assets/fd601a5e-bd91-42ca-8f60-a451ac0206bf)

+Since this is a combined file, you may need to split it based on speaker and condition as single file.
+At this time, you can refer to:

+*Tools (elicit intervals and pitch) -> time_generator.py*

 ## 🔊 Split the audio
 I splited audio first based on speaker and combined them manually in Praat for future F0 elicitation.